mkaszubowski/reefpoints/source/posts/2016-04-01-emberconf-2016-bigger-better.md

 My indecisiveness had nothing to do with concerns about Ember or DockYard's commitment to the framework.
 It was simply that I personally haven't been writing much Ember over the past six months.
-Between being a new dad, buying a house, running DockYard, and exploring Elixir I lacked the badwidth to keep up with what has been happening in Ember.
+Between being a new dad, buying a house, running DockYard, and exploring Elixir I lacked the bandwidth to keep up with what has been happening in Ember.

-The deciding factor was to lend moral support for two of our engineers who were speaking: [Estelle DeBLois][estelle] and [Lauren Tan][lauren].
+The deciding factor was to lend moral support for two of our engineers who were speaking: [Estelle DeBlois][estelle] and [Lauren Tan][lauren].
 They both gave great talks and if that was the only reason it would have been more than worth the trip.
-However, like many things, I was thankfully wrong about my conerns attending and would like to share my experience this year.
+However, like many things, I was thankfully wrong about my concerns attending and would like to share my experience this year.

 ![](http://images3.cloudhdr.com/users/63df8506-b9d4-11e2-944b-eebc857a8e43/thumbnails/c961d5f8-f614-11e5-912c-ca74e7c7373d/hd_P3293226.jpg)